seansovine/rust_ffi_learning/README.md

-The struct that is returned from the C function also includes a pointer to a cleanup function that calls the libc `free` function, to delete the memory allocated for the struct.
-This allows memory allocated by the C code to be effectively freed from within Rust.
+The struct that is returned from the C function also includes a pointer to a cleanup function that calls the libc `free` function, to free the memory allocated for the struct.
+This allows memory allocated by the C code to be safely freed from within Rust.
 The Rust wrappers for FFI-linked C functions are defined in [`src/ffi.rs`](src/ffi.rs).

 ## Example C library